Do not use FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.

 allergic (hypersensitivity) reactions, including anaphylaxis.
 Serious allergic reactions can happen after you get your FASENRA injection.
 Allergic reactions can sometimes happen hours or days after you get your injection.
 Tell your healthcare provider or get emergency help right away if you have any of the following symptoms of an allergic reaction:

-- are breastfeeding or plan to breastfeed.
+are breastfeeding or plan to breastfeed.
 It is not known if FASENRA passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you receive FASENRA.
+Talk to your healthcare provider about the best way to feed your baby if you use FASENRA.

 Do not stop taking your other asthma medicines unless instructed to do so by your healthcare provider.

 The most common side effects of FASENRA include: headache and sore throat.
 These are not all the possible side effects of FASENRA.